From checking your latch to boosting your milk supply, run through this breastfeeding checklist if you’re struggling.

 1) Work out a routine

 If you’re exhausted from feeding on demand, try and establish a pattern.

-‘If your baby weighs more than 7lb, I recommend a feed every three hours during the day, and then every three and a half or four hours at night,’ says Tess Randall, maternity nanny for childcare agency Tinies.
-‘And keep to the same times, so both of you have some sort of structure and know when you’re feeding.’
+"If your baby weighs more than 7lb, I recommend a feed every three hours during the day, and then every three and a half or four hours at night," says Tess Randall, maternity nanny for childcare agency Tinies.

 Expressing milk for a bottle can get your partner involved in feeds – and give you a break to sleep.
 You can start this once your milk has come in anywhere between three and six days, so after the colostrum stage.